Beloin/DistributedGame/README.md

     - The game implementation
 3. Client:
     - Involving how the communication will work, centralized or not.
+    - Clients will warn other services it's existence.
 4. Server
     - Involving how the communication will work, centralized or not.
+    - For now the services will use the server and receive the players update as a protocol.

 ## TODO: